Matthew Reiber- Professor of Law

 Professor Ferguson is an experienced teacher in the online setting and has taught a variety of courses including, Contracts, Sales, Commercial Transactions, Constitutional Law, Human Rights Law, and Non-Profit Organizations.
 He is a faculty member of Coastal Law and also teaches in its J.D. program.
 He has published numerous articles on Electoral Law and International Human Rights Law and has authored A Practical Approach to Florida Constitutional Law (2008).

 Course: Contracts and Sales

-Education: J.D., Florida State University College of Law; Princeton University (A.B.
+Education: J.D., high honors, Florida State University College of Law; Princeton University (A.B.
 1987)

 Education: J.D.
 Wayne State University Law School; 1978 B.A.
 Michigan State University, 1974